FedericoPontonio/dropdownPackage/README.md

+Instructions:
+    Import generateDropDownMenu function.

-The function has to be called passing 2 parameters: the div container (target) and the menu items array (menuItems);
+    This function has 2 parameters: Target and MenuItems.
-then change styles to adapt to layout.
+        Target is the node in which the dropdown button has to be inserted.
+        MenuItems is the array of elements that has to populate the menu.

+    Adjust the styling according to the specific environment.